Review - 'Fourth Wing' by Rebecca Yarros

 If Fourth Wing were a drug, I'd be an addict.
 It grabbed me so thoroughly from the very first moment and refused to let go.
 I was fully immersed, I didn't want to sleep, didn't want to eat.
 I just wanted to inhale it as fast as I could.
 And honestly, isn't this why we read, for this exact feeling?

 The action begins right on the first page and never lets up.
 There was no onerous worldbuilding, no endless backgrounds or introductions.
 We just seamlessly slip into the world of Navarre and Violet Sorrengail.
 Every time I get the itch to read fantasy, the one thing that holds me back is how much worldbuilding I would have to endure just to get to the good parts.
 But no such issues here.
-The good parts start right at the beginning.
+The good part starts right at the beginning.

 But slight criticisms aside, this story is executed to perfection.
 It takes several well-trodden tropes and not only cohesively blends them together, but also manages to squeeze every ounce of entertainment out of them along the way.
 And I'm not above being entertained.